Health checks for guarded rollouts

 Example: No recently seen events for a metric

-A guarded rollout includes a conversion metric named “Checkout conversions.”
-The health check displays “No recently seen events for Checkout conversions.”
-When your developers check the metric Activity tab, they see that the metric last received events 90 days ago.
-The checkout flow changed recently and the SDK no longer sends the checkoutCompleted event that the metric expects.
+A guarded rollout includes a conversion metric named Checkout conversions.
+The health check displays No recently seen events for Checkout conversions.
+The metric’s Activity tab shows that it last received events 90 days ago.
+The checkout flow changed, and the SDK no longer sends the checkoutCompleted event that the metric expects.

 - Verify the event name, properties, and context data in the SDK code.

-- Update the event tracking so that the
+- Update event tracking so that the

-After events begin flowing, the health check updates to “Recently seen events for Checkout conversions.”
-The relative difference chart begins reflecting new data from the rollout.
+After events resume, the health check updates to Recently seen events for Checkout conversions.